Table of contents

 Kouchi Gari | CMAC-JUDO.com

-Here opponent’s left leg will be reaped and thus this movement is usually performed when opponent’s left leg is forward.
+Here opponent’s right leg will be reaped and thus this movement is usually performed when opponent’s right leg is forward.

 Place your right foot between his legs.
 By placing right foot further away from opponent’s foot that will be reaped you can use that distance as momentum for the sweep.
-Bring left leg right behind other leg while opening body to the left.
-Bend knees and destabilize opponent by pulling him down and pushing with forward-bended body weight against him via your elbow against his sternum all the while pulling him in towards you.
-Use right leg to reap his left leg at back of his heel.
+Bring left leg right behind other leg while opening body towards the leg that will be reaped.
+Bend knees and destabilize opponent by pulling him down and pushing with your forward-bended body weight against him via your elbow against his sternum all the while pulling him in towards you.
+Use your right leg to reap his right leg at the back of his heel.
 Push with your right hand to down him and eventually also push with own body weight against him and fall with him.

 video